 South West Michigan

 It’s curling!
 It’s shuffleboard!
 It’s winter fun for everyone!
-Come stay warm while the weather is cold, here at River Saint Joe and reserve a lane to play River Rocks with your brewery crew.
+Stay warm while the weather is cold at River Saint Joe and reserve a lane to play River Rocks with your brewery crew.
 Pairs best with good times and a fresh pint.

 Get ready to hike, sip and wander the Mt Tabor Trails, sponsored by Honor Credit Union.
 With a little over 3.5 miles of beautiful trails meandering through the woods and vineyards, Mt Tabor Trails connects guests from Round Barn Estate and Tabor Hill Winery & Restaurant.
 The best part of these trails – taking your favorite beverage to-go is encouraged!
 During the winter months, guests are more than welcome to cross-country ski and snowshoe through the trails.